Skip to Content

 3. Limited Liability Company (LLC): combines the limited liability protection of a corporation with the flexibility and simplicity of a partnership.
 It offers personal asset protection for its owners (known as members) while allowing for pass-through taxation.

 When considering the appropriate business structure for your venture in Virginia, it's recommended to consult with a knowledgeable Virginia business lawyer for personalized advice and guidance.
-At J. S. Burton, P.L.C., we offer free consultations and have years of experience in providing comprehensive legal services to businesses in Virginia.
+At J. S. Burton, P.L.C., we offer free consultations and have years of experience in providing comprehensive legal services to businesses.

 Our experienced business law attorneys in Virginia can assist you with: